pereznetworks/A-Course-Rating-API/README.md

   - 1:) download a copy of this repo

-  - 2:) from a terminal prompt cd the root of the repo folder
+  - 2:) from a terminal prompt, cd the root of the repo folder

   - 3:) create folders
       - from the root of the repo folder
-        - run the following cmd to setup the project
+        - run the following cmds to setup the project
           - mkdir data
           - mkdir data/db
           - mkdir logs